 And so companies are asking their suppliers to adopt best practices, too.
 As a result of pressure from multinational buyers, companies around the world are taking ESG more seriously.
 If a German company changes its policies, it could lead to suppliers in India and Kenya rethinking how they operate.

-That’s a good outcome, though there are usually a few problems in practice, Sharp said.
+That’s a good outcome, though in practice, there are usually a few problems, Sharp said.

 For starters, solar panels don’t grow on trees.
 Suppliers don’t always have the money to fund a series of environmentally friendly upgrades.

 And they don’t always have time to fill out the forms that buyers — and in a lot of cases, multiple buyers — are asking for.
 In fact, if the self-reporting or self-auditing burden is too heavy, that just encourages suppliers to lie and report they’re compliant when they aren’t.

 More companies are taking a holistic approach to ESG

 A growing number of companies are no longer treating E (environmental) and S (social) issues as two separate things.

 “There is a recognition that environmental and social challenges are related, resulting in an overlapping of efforts and linked outcomes,” Dunham said.
 “For example, human rights and workplace safety are directly impacted by an organization’s environmental policies.”